 Learn more about Georgia Law and the prominent Georgians who once graced the school's hallways by viewing oral histories that have been recorded.

-Woodruff Chair Diane Marie Amann has published "John Paul Stevens, Originalist" in 106 Northwestern University Law Review 743 (2012).
+Woodruff Chair in International Law Diane Marie Amann has published "International Decisions: Prosecutor v.
+Lubanga" in 106 American Journal of International Law 809 (2012).